13. Graphics#

 barplot is utilised for drawing as it gives greater control

-over the process (e.g., allows vertical layout).
+over the process (e.g., supports vertical layout).

 layout(matrix(

-c(1, 1, 1, 0, # first row: plot no. 1 of width 3 and nothing
+c(1, 1, 1, 0, # the first row: the first plot of width 3 and nothing

 3, 3, 3, 2,